15Dkatz/javascript-bootcamp/README.md

 ***

-## Staring points for interview question videos
+## Starting points for interview question videos

 ####  Interview Question | The this keyword
 [https://repl.it/@DavidJoseph3/interview-question-this-keyword](https://repl.it/@DavidJoseph3/interview-question-this-keyword)